 Have you tried the hottest trend in grilling yet?
 Fans of the reverse sear swear it makes for the best steaks, chops, even burgers that you've ever experienced.
 Here's a quick guide on this technique so you can try it and then decide.
 One go-around turned me from a skeptic to a reverse sear convert.

 What is Reverse Sear?

 This technique "reverse sear" started surfacing in a big way a few years ago, and continues to gain steam as more discover its magical powers to produce grilled meat that's tender and juicy on the inside and mahogany on the surface.While the origins of this technique remain a mystery, grilling guru Meathead Goldwyn credits the food service foot soldiers who introduced sous vide cooking in the 1980s.
 Sous vide involves holding foods at a particular temperature for extended periods in vacuum-sealed bags in water baths.
-Cooking the meat low and slow preserves the its moisture, but produces a gray looking piece of meat, so cooks using this method took to searing the meat just before serving.
+Cooking the meat low and slow preserves its moisture, but produces a gray looking piece of meat, so cooks using this method took to searing the meat just before serving.